Corporate Governance

 Audit & Supervisory Committee

-The Audit & Supervisory Committee is made up of three directors who also serve as Audit & Supervisory Committee members (one full-time Audit & Supervisory Committee member and two outside Audit & Supervisory Committee members) and meets once a month.
+The Audit & Supervisory Committee is made up of five directors who also serve as Audit & Supervisory Committee members (one full-time Audit & Supervisory Committee member, one part-time Audit & Supervisory Committee member, and three outside Audit & Supervisory Committee members) and meets once a month.
 The Audit & Supervisory Committee strives to ascertain directors’ compliance with laws and regulations and our Articles of Incorporation, and to ensure the effective implementation of operating audits and accounting audits.

 Nomination & Compensation Committee